mnot/I-D/uri-get-off-my-lawn/draft.md

 # Best Current Practices for Standardizing Structured URIs

-Best practices differ depending on the URI component, as described in this section.
+This section updates {{RFC3986}} by setting limitations on how other specifications may define structure and semantics within URIs.
+Best practices differ depending on the URI component, as described below.

 ## URI Schemes